-Financial assets at These assets are subsequently measured at fair value.
-Net gains and losses, including any FVTPL interest or dividend income, are recognised in profit or loss.
-However, refer note 48 and 49 for derivatives designated as hedging instruments.
-Financial assets at These assets are subsequently measured at amortised cost using the effective interest amortised cost method.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
+However, refer note 47 and 48 for derivatives designated as hedging instruments.

+Financial assets at amortised These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.